Rosa Parks: Montgomery buses: law and prevailing customs

 Montgomery passed a city ordinance segregating streetcar passengers by race in 1900, before state-wide segregation was implemented.
 Montgomery's Black residents conducted boycotts against segregated streetcars between 1900 and 1902, coinciding with similar boycotts and protests in other southern cities.
 The boycotts resulted in an amendment to the city ordinance, which stipulated that "no rider had to surrender a seat unless another was available".
 However, many drivers failed to follow the ordinance.
 Altercations between bus drivers and Black passengers were frequent.
 According to historian Cheryl Phibbs, "bus drivers were given policeman-like authority to determine where racial divisions were enforced".
 They were also generally armed.

 Black people constituted a majority of bus riders in Montgomery.
 According to the Women's Political Council, a Montgomery-based advocacy group, "three-fourths of the riders" on Montgomery buses were Black.
 Despite this, the front rows on each Montgomery bus were reserved for white passengers, while the back rows were designated for Black passengers.
 Segregation in the middle rows was enforced at the driver's discretion.
-Although city ordinances did not require patrons to give up their seats, bus drivers frequently demanded Black passengers do so to accommodate white riders.
+While city ordinances did not require patrons to give up their seats, bus drivers frequently demanded Black passengers do so to accommodate white riders.
 Furthermore, Black passengers were sometimes required to pay their fares at the front of the bus, then exit and re-board through the back door.

 In 1943, bus driver James F. Blake confronted Parks when she tried to take her seat from the front of the bus, insisting that she re-board in the back.
 Parks refused, telling Blake that she was "already on the bus and didn't see the need of getting off and getting back on when people were standing in the stepwell".
 After Blake grabbed her sleeve, Parks moved to the front of the bus, sitting in one of the rows reserved for white passengers, where she dropped her purse.
 Blake told her to "get off [his] bus", appearing poised to assault her.
 Parks admonished Blake, saying that he "better not hit [her]".
 She then exited the bus without re-boarding.
-Following this encounter, she typically avoided riding on Blake's bus.
+After this encounter, she typically avoided riding on Blake's bus.